Accessible-Technology-in-Sign/RecordTheseHands/server/SETUP.md

 8. Now that RecordTheseHands has the token hash and backend server information, it can communicate with the DPAN Server.
 Compile RecordTheseHands using Android Studio and refer to [USAGE.md](USAGE.md) for further use.

-> Documentation made by Bill Neubauer and Manfred George.
+> Documentation made by Bill Neubauer and Manfred Georg.
 For any questions please contact bill.neubauer.4@gmail.com